pavolloffay/quarkus-tracing/README.md

 # Quarkus Tracing Example

 ## Run
-Start Jaeger server so we can receive some traces from Quarkus
+Start Jaeger server so we can receive some traces from Quarkus:
 ```bash
 docker run -d --name jaeger \
   -p 5778:5778 \